apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_vmware_vms_into_kvm.rst

    specific language governing permissions and limitations under the License.

-.. note:: This functionality requires to install the **virt-v2v** (https://www.libguestfs.org/virt-v2v.1.html) binary installed on destination cluster hosts, as it is not a dependency of the CloudStack agent installed on the hosts.
+.. note:: This functionality requires **virt-v2v** (https://www.libguestfs.org/virt-v2v.1.html) binary installed on destination cluster hosts (needs to be installed manually as it's not a dependency of the CloudStack agent during the agent installation.

-As of CS 4.19, it is possible to select a VMware VM from an external or existing VMware datacenter, convert it to a KVM Virtual Machine and importing it into an existing KVM cluster.

 Requirements on the KVM hosts
 -----------------------------

-The CloudStack agent does not install the virt-v2v binary as a dependency, for which this functionality is not supported by default.
-To enable this functionality, the virt-v2v binary must be installed on the destination KVM hosts where to import the Virtual Machines.
+The CloudStack agent does not install the virt-v2v binary as a dependency.
+The virt-v2v binary must be installed manually on KVM hosts.

 In case virt-v2v is not installed on a KVM host attempting a Virtual Machine conversion from VMware, the process fails.

-The virt-v2v output is logged on the CloudStack agent logs to help administrators tracking the progress on the Virtual Machines conversion processes.
+The virt-v2v output (progress) is logged in the CloudStack agent logs, to help administrators track the progress on the Virtual Machines conversion processes.
 The verbose mode for virt-v2v can be enabled by adding the following line to /etc/cloudstack/agent/agent.properties and restart cloudstack-agent:

     ::